mvnrsa/omnipay-paygate/laravel-samples/README.md

 # Sample Controller
 This folder contains a sample controller you can use with OmniPay in Laravel.
-Feel free to copy and change for your needs
+Feel free to copy and change for your needs.

 ## Routing
 You will need a couple of payment routes in your `routes/web.php`: